 If the dSYM is not uploaded to New Relic, mobile crash reports cannot be symbolicated.
-You can upload dSYMs manually or directly through the New Relic Mobile UI.
+You can upload dSYMs manually or directly through the New Relic UI.
 However, every build of an application will create a new dSYM, and it can be difficult managing which dSYM is attributed to which app build.

 In this situation, you can use the Build UUID identifier to: